paleobot/pbot-static/How To/Reference.md

 # Reference Node
 ## Instructions for data entry

 PBot’s goal is for all stored data (Collections, Specimens, OTUs, Descriptions, Schemas, proposed Synonyms) to be associated with a published reference.
 However, as PBot is also a workbench for paleobotanical research, data can also be linked to informal, unpublished references (e.g., “Ellen’s Hanna Basin Research”) prior to publication.
 PBot uses References to ensure data quality, reproducibility, and tracking; however, PBot is not intended to be a substitute for publishing in peer-reviewed literature, nor is it intended to automatically generate comprehensive bibliographies.
-Note that all Reference nodes are publicly accessible to avoid duplication of records, even if data associated with that reference is private.
+Note that all Reference nodes are publicly accessible to avoid duplication of records, even if data associated with that Reference is private.

 *Entering References:*
 Before you begin entering a Reference, make sure that Person nodes have already been created for each author.
 Should you realize mid-entry that a Person node does not exist for one of the authors, it is possible to edit the Reference later to add the additional author after creating their Person node.